 - When frying fish, larger chunks may require additional cooking time.
 Specifically, lyaja and muro tend to take longer to fry than other types of fish.

-Related and Pairing
+Related Recipes and Pairing

 Looking for other recipes like this?
 Try these: